 to Attend National Leadership Conference

-STILLWATER, Ok-- of the Family Career and Community Leaders of America chapter will attend the 2021 FCCLA National Leadership Conference in Nashville, TN or virtually, as this is the first hybrid conference ever offered from National FCCLA.
+STILLWATER, Okla. -- (Number of students going) of the (Name of school/chapter) Family Career and Community Leaders of America chapter will attend the 2021 FCCLA National Leadership Conference in Nashville, TN or virtually, as this is the first hybrid conference ever offered from National FCCLA.

-(List names of students going) will travel with the delegates from Oklahoma who are attending the Conference.
+(List names of students going) will travel with the delegates from Oklahoma who are attending the conference.
 (IF ATTENDING VIRTUALLY) (List names of students attending) will attend the conference virtually among thousands of other students.
 The virtual platform will allow students to interact with members across the nation and live stream sessions, taking away and challenges of distance during the conference.

-Oklahoma FCCLA State Adviser Denise Morris says, “The National Leadership Conference is a great way for student members and advisers to learn all they can about the organization and the resources that are available to them.”Brittani Phillips.
+“The National Leadership Conference is a great way for student members and advisers to learn all they can about the organization and the resources that are available to them,” said Oklahoma FCCLA State Adviser Brittani Phillips.
 “It is the culminating event of the year and we are proud of our chapters who participate and attend.”

 “Beyond Measure” is the theme of the 2021 National Leadership Conference.
-Youth are encouraged through the theme to show the city of Nashville and their local communities that FCCLA has given them “UNLIMITED POSSIBLITIES”the opportunity to be themselves without any limitations.
+Youth are encouraged through the theme to show the city of Nashville and their local communities that FCCLA has given them the opportunity to be themselves without any limitations.

 Workshops, general sessions, vendors, exhibits, motivational speakers, 2021-2022 national officer elections and theme celebrations are just some of the activities for participants.

 The national conference will also include STAR Events competition and recognition.
-Students compete for a gold, silver, or bronze medals for their hard work on yearlong projects.
-(Add information here about local chapter delegates attending the Conference.)
+Students will compete for gold, silver and bronze medals for their hard work on yearlong projects.
+(Add information here about local chapter delegates attending the conference.)

 (End the first page with –MORE– if there is more than one page.)